Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 # Software Requiremets

-Last version of the Operating system and of the DockerDesktop (otherwise, it's not guaranteed the right functioning of this code).
+- Last version of the Operating system
+- Last version of the DockerDesktop
-Minimum 20gb to download what is needed to run all.
+- Minimum 20gb to download what is needed to run all.
+If this prerequisites are not satisfied, it's not guaranteed the right functioning of this code.

 [Back to top](#table-of-contents)